A2L265/general-ignore/README.md

 <h2>How to use:</h2>
 <p>Add content from Ignore.txt file to ".git\info\exclude" File</p>
 <h2>To contribute:</h2>
-<p>Fork this repo and send a pull request on the 'requests' branch.</p>
+<p>Fork this repo and send a pull request to the 'requests' branch.</p>